 You can then scroll over the account status to view the user's credentials, and you can reference the Actions dropdown to manage the user's setup.

 *Take note, the "Actions" dropdown differs between a user who does and does not have an account.
-Once a user creates an account, you will have the ability to reset a user's password or revoke a user's access.
+Once a user creates an ID, you will have the ability to reset a user's password or revoke a user's access.

 Revoked access retains a user's information within each application but no longer allows the user to access that application.
 We recommend you use this option when an employee will no longer require access at any point in the future.